jcaillon/valet/docs/working-on-bash-scripts.md

   - Avoid [subshells](https://tldp.org/LDP/abs/html/subshells.html),
   - avoid [pipes](https://tldp.org/LDP/abs/html/special-chars.html#PIPEREF) which also run as [child processes](https://tldp.org/LDP/abs/html/othertypesv.html#CHILDREF).
 - If possible, prefer manipulating variables content instead of files content.
-- Avoid here string `<<<`.
+- Try to avoid here string `<<<` (AFAIK it uses a temporary file behind the scene).

 > This improvements can lead to **HUGE** differences in run time.
 Especially in windows bash which is quite slow.
 >
 > The initial version of valet was taking around 5s to parse and execute a command, and it went down to a few hundred milliseconds after refactoring using the rules above.

-The chapters below give you some tips for the most common
+The chapters below give you some tips for the common problems that you can encounter:

 ### Call and get the output of a function